-(3) Percentage of total compensation as calculated above is based on the 2019 base salary and the value of executive-level perquisites paid to the NEO which were not paid generally to all employees, the 2019 short-term incentive compensation award (assuming achievement at the target level (such award was ultimately paid at 121.7% of the target payout level for the NEOs, with an additional cash bonus award made to each NEO as described below)), the grant date fair value of the performance-based RSU awards granted in February 2019 to each NEO (assuming vesting at the target achievement level) and the grant date fair value of the annual time-based RSU awards granted in February 2019 to each NEO (and in the case of Mr. Chaffin the grant date fair value of the promotional time-based RSU awards granted in May 2019).
+(3) Percentage of total compensation as calculated above is based on the 2019 base salary and the value of executive-level perquisites paid to the NEO which were not paid generally to all employees, the 2019 short-term incentive compensation award (assuming achievement at the target level (such award was ultimately paid at 121.7% of the target payout level for the NEOs, with an additional cash bonus award made to each NEO as described below)), the grant date fair value of the performance-based RSU awards granted in February 2019 to each NEO (and in the case of Mr. Chaffin the grant date fair value of the promotional time-based RSU awards granted in February 2019 to each NEO (and in the case of Mr. Chaffin the grant date fair value of the promotional time-based RSU awards granted in February 2019 to each NEO (and in the case of Mr. Chaffin the grant date fair value of the promotional time-based RSU awards granted in May 2019).
 Each compensation element is outlined in more detail in the 2019 Summary Compensation Table set forth on page 47 below.